-Computer Science Graduate Programs near Houston
+Best Computer Science Graduate Degree Programs & Schools in Houston

-Computer Science Graduate Programs prepare graduates to conduct research, design, innovate and develop solutions to problems in the field of computer hardware and software.
-Computer Science is actually a pretty broad academic discipline spanning both the theoretical and practical aspects of the field.
-If you are analytical and science-minded, why not leverage your skills with a Computer Science Grad School Degree?
+Computer Science graduate programs prepare graduates to conduct research, design, innovate and develop solutions to problems in the field of computer hardware and software.
+Computer Science is a broad academic discipline spanning both the theoretical and practical aspects of the field.
+If you are analytical and science-minded, why not leverage your skills with a Computer Science graduate degree?

 As we live in the digital age, computer and technology occupations are growing faster than other fields[i] – is a graduate degree necessary?
 According to the Bureau of labor Statistics, for technically complex jobs, a master’s degree may be required[ii], and most jobs for computer research scientists require a Ph.D. in Computer Science or a related field[iii].
 Whether you are interested in computational theory, computer graphics, computer programming or the project management aspects of computer information and technology, there are various degrees to choose from and many reasons to build on your undergraduate education.

-Computer Science Graduate Programs are offered as Masters and Doctorate Degrees.
+Computer Science graduate programs are offered as Masters and Doctorate Degrees.
 Typically, a Bachelor of Science in Computer Science prepares students academically for Masters Programs in Computer Science (MPCS).
 Although students may continue the academic path they began as an undergraduate with a more specific type of computer science grad degree.
 Graduates interested in a PhD in Computer Science usually complete a thesis as the PhD is geared to aspiring professors, research scientists and development[iv].

 In addition to degree level, there are different types of computer science degrees depending on whether you are interested in research and academia or advanced technical knowledge and applied skills in areas that might include: